Search results for:

-In WHM you are able to see the current status of Apache and additional information such as when it was last built as well as when it was last started.
-This can help if you are not sure the last time that you had updated your Apache web server as well as to see if the web server had gone down recently for any reason.
-In addition to this you can see the processes that Apache spawns to handle serving web pages to your visitors.
+In WHM, you can see the current status of Apache and additional information such as when it was last built and when it was last started.
+This can help if you are not sure the last time that you had updated your Apache web server, as well as to see if the webserver had gone down recently for any reason.
+In addition to this, you can see the processes that Apache spawns to handle serving web pages to your visitors.

 Step One: Log into your WHM Administrative Dashboard

 From the Apache Status page, there will be quite a bit of information.
-At the top, it will list the hostname of the current server that Apache is running on just in case you have multiple servers.
-Below that, there is the information pertaining to how Apache was built.
+At the top, it will list the hostname of the current server that Apache is running on, just in case you have multiple servers.
+Below that, there is information on how Apache was built.
 This includes the current Apache server version, the MPM (Multi-Processing Module) being used, as well as the date and server time Apache had been last built.

 Underneath, there will be a line to separate the rest of the information about Apache.
-This is more current information that relates to the resources being used by the web server.
-It will show the current server time, the time that the web server had last been restarted, Server uptime, and the CPU Usage.
+This is more current information that relates to the resources being used by the webserver.
+It will show the current server time when the webserver had last been restarted, Server uptime, and CPU Usage.
 In addition to this, this page will show the amount of traffic that has come through in total (including requests or accesses)

-With the scoreboard, you can view the worker processes that Apache has spawned to handle connections, as well as additional information.
+With the scoreboard, you can view the worker processes that Apache has spawned to handle connections and additional information.
 The column names may be a little confusing, especially since they are shortened.
 Here is what this chart may look like:

 Lower on the page, there will be a key to decipher what each value is in the chart.